 Travel down the Mekong Basin to China’s borders with Myanmar to explore how China is linking up with Southeast Asian countries through trade agreements and infrastructure development.
 This field trip also analyzes the sustainability of China’s plans in the region, and you meet with local government officials along the way to discuss these issues.

 Optional Tibet Field Trip

-Since 2006, our Center has been located on the west campus of Beijing Foreign Studies University near BFSU’s library, gym, and Olympic-sized swimming pool.
+Since 2006, our Center has been located on the west campus of Beijing Foreign Studies University.
+The campus of BFSU features a new library, a small but decent gym, sports fields, and an Olympic-sized swimming pool.
 The Center is in Beijing’s northwestern district of Haidian, home to more than 20 universities and serves as Beijing’s largest residential district.

 Jeremiah Jenne is a Ph.D.
 Candidate in History at the University of California, Davis.
 He specializes in 19th-century Qing history and is currently researching anti-foreignism and colonialism in the coastal ('treaty port') cities of the Qing Empire.
 He previously served as the Associate Director for China Studies at IES Abroad Beijing.
 Other research interests include the Qing as an imperial(ist) power, the construction of identity during the Qing Dynasty, nationalism in modern China, and gender and the family in Late Imperial China.
+He is also a regular contributor for The Economist Magazine and an online contributor for the Atlantic Monthly.
 His essays have appeared in China in 2008: A Year of Great Significance and The Insiders Guide to Beijing, 2009 Edition.

 Xiaomeng LinAcademic and Internship Coordinator